Skip to content

 Present kwargsInferred modeBehavior

-prompt= + model=produceSingle LLM call, structured JSON output
+prompt= + model=thinkSingle LLM call, structured JSON output

 NeitherscriptedFunction body runs as-is

-You can also set mode= explicitly, which is required for gather if you want to be explicit about the distinction from produce.
+You can also set mode= explicitly, which is required for agent if you want to be explicit about the distinction from think.

-A produce node makes a single LLM call and expects structured JSON back.
+A think node makes a single LLM call and expects structured JSON back.
 The framework calls llm.with_structured_output(output_model) and parses the response into your Pydantic schema automatically.

 def decompose() -> Claims: